Denis535/DotNet.Extensions/Enumerable.Pro/README.md

 ﻿# Overview
-The Enumerable.Pro package provides you with several more advanced enumerators.
+The Enumerable.Pro package provides you with a several more advanced enumerators.

 # Reference
 ```